USA19/next-starter/Next-Starter-Typescript-Tailwind/README.md

 ## Features

+- Typescript
 - Next-auth
-- google-auth
+- Google-auth
-- Tailwindcss
+- Tailwind css
-- openapi-typescript
+- openapi-typescript for types generation from backend
-- Typescript
-- Rest APIs
+- Rest APIs Integration
-- yup
+- Yup (schema builder for runtime value parsing and validation)
-- react-hook-from
+- react-hook-form
 - @hookform/resolvers
 - react-icons

 ## Before you start

-Add the environment variables in .env, To know all the env variables to be entered please check `.env.example` file and chekck `package.json` file to update the following script.
+Make a copy of `.env.example` file as `.env` and add environment variables accordingly and update the generate-types script in `package.json` file to update the path to your swagger json document.

-`"generate-types": "npx openapi-typescript path-to-swegger-json -o ./generated/index.ts"`
+`"generate-types": "npx openapi-typescript ${path-to-swegger-json} -o ./generated/index.ts"`

 That's it.